kitschpatrol/mdat/readme.md

 ### Creating a rule plugin

-A rule plugin is a ESM module or npm package with a default export of or more mdat rules.
+A rule plugin is a ESM module or npm package with a default export of one or more mdat rules.

 If you just need a quick one-off rule specific to your project, you can define it directly in your `mdat.config.ts` file.
 A plugin is only necessary if you want to share the rule or use it across multiple projects.